News

 London,

 As financial pressures and sustainability challenges continue to impact the education sector, many trusts and schools are exploring collaboration as a route to resilience.
-For some, a multi-academy trust (MAT) merger offers a strategic opportunity to build capacity, align priorities and secure long-term viability.
+For some, a multi-academy trust (MAT) merger offers a strategic opportunity to build capacity, align priorities, drive school improvement and secure long-term viability.
+Working together in this way can help trusts share best practice, strengthen support for staff and pupils, and ensure that educational outcomes remain at the heart of all decision-making.

 Drawing on extensive experience, Edwin People has compiled 10 practical tips to support early-stage thinking and successful merger planning.

-strong communication plan is essential.
+A strong communication plan is essential.
 Keep messaging simple, regular and transparent across all stakeholders – staff, governors, unions, parents and communities.
 Engagement is as important as process.
+Engage your Central Team early as they are key to delivering the merger.
+Involve operational leads to map systems, identify key risks and shape the integration plan.
+Their insights can highlight hidden dependencies and help avoid operational blind spots.

 Develop a clear project plan outlining phases, responsibilities and timelines.
-This helps co-ordinate workstreams and maintain strategic focusShared, regularly updated plans drive accountability and momentum.
+This helps co-ordinate workstreams and maintain strategic focus.
+Share, regularly updated plans drive accountability and momentum.
+Include a people impact assessment to anticipate changes in roles, reporting lines and responsibilities.

 Set up a shadow board early to model collaborative governance and provide strategic oversight.
-A dedicated project team – covering school improvement, finance, HR, estates and IT – should meet regularly to drive progress, with clear actions and ownership.
+A dedicated project team – covering school improvement, finance, HR, estates and IT – should meet regularly to drive progress in merged workstreams, with clear actions and ownership.
+This project team will be key to successful post-merger integration.

 Thorough due diligence across finance, legal, HR and education is essential.
 Independent support brings objectivity, credibility and challenge – particularly valuable when internal teams are stretched.
 The right partners bring both distance and deep sector understanding.